revsic/BranchTracer/README.md

 Implementation of Branch Tracer with C++

-Branch data refers to data processed in a branching situation such as jmp and call.
+Branch data refers to the data processed in a branching situation such as jmp and call.
 This data is advantageous for showing the structure of binary regardless of the polymorphism.
 Branch tracer logs such branch data.

 - Brancher DLL Main - Pre process :  [dllmain.cpp](https://github.com/revsic/BranchTracer/blob/master/Brancher/Brancher/dllmain.cpp)
 - Branch Logger - VEH Handler: [Brancher.cpp](https://github.com/revsic/BranchTracer/blob/master/Brancher/Brancher/Brancher.cpp)